kevindigo/quests-of-zeus/README.md

     or the player runs out of favor.
   - God advances based on other player's rolls are only taken at the start of your turn, rather than at the end of each other player's turn.
+  - The equipment that allows you to peek at 2 face-down shrine ("cloud") tiles and explore one behaves differently.
+Here, after peeking, you can explore any face-down shrine on the board, even if you didn't just peek at it.

 ## Contributing